-Most Office Actions are written by a patent examiner after examining a patent application, for the purpose of expressing the examiner’s opinion regarding whether some or all of the claims in the patent application are allowable (i.e. patentable).
-If the Office Action indicates that some or all of the claims are not allowable, then the applicant has an opportunity to respond back to the Office Action, such as by arguing that the examiner is incorrect and/or by amending the claims in an attempt to overcome the examiner’s rejections.
+Most Office Actions are written by a patent examiner after examining a patent application, to express the examiner’s opinion regarding whether some or all of the claims in the patent application are allowable (i.e. patentable).
+If the Office Action indicates that some or all of the claims are not allowable, then the applicant has an opportunity to respond to the Office Action, such as by arguing that the examiner is incorrect and/or by amending the claims in an attempt to overcome the examiner’s rejections.
+A restriction requirement, a non-final Office action, and a final Office action are a few kinds of office actions.

-IIPRD helps clients in drafting office action responses for their patent applications.
-Office Action drafting requires a thorough understanding of the patent law, the invention (technology), and the prior art cited by the examiner.
-Our team of highly skilled techno-legal professionals has extensive experience in not only drafting superior responses, but also in negotiating the scope of the claims with the examiners.
-Unlike others, we ensure that the final allowed claim set is not too narrow and we also make sure that any unclaimed subject matter in the patent application is also brought to the clients notice.
+Unlike others, we ensure that the final allowed claim set is not too narrow and we also make sure that any unclaimed subject matter in the patent application is also brought to the client’s notice.
 For clients who want to draft office action responses themselves, we provide technical review services.
-In such cases we review the invention in light of cited art and provide our technical recommendations.
+In such cases, we review the invention in light of cited art and provide our technical recommendations.

 Our Patent Attorneys’ draft office action responses are to be reviewed and filed by clients’ in-house attorneys or outside counsels.
 Alternatively, we also file responses through our partner attorneys.

 A patent cannot be granted simply by filing.
 There is a very slim probability that a patent will be issued right immediately, even after the greatest possible writing and filing.
 After a patent application is submitted, a patent examiner looks for previous work that may conflict with the invention and other flaws in the filing paperwork before rejecting it.
 In an Office Action Response, it is our job to persuade the examiner using justifications or by making the required changes to the patent claims.